Like what you see?

 The primary focus of the Panel is to provide strategic input and recommendations on issues where a young adult’s voice is required to understand and meet the needs of young adults with Crohn’s and Colitis.

-I was appointed as the Chair of the Young Adults Advisory Panel in 2022 by the Board of Trustees and helped to establish and recruit the first panel members.
+“I was appointed as Chair of the Young Adults Advisory Panel by the Board of Trustees in 2025.
+Prior to this, I had been Vice Chair on the first YAAP panel which was established in 2023.

 A close family member of mine was diagnosed with Ulcerative Colitis in 2019 after many months of symptoms so I have seen first-hand the challenges faced by those impacted by Inflammatory Bowel Disease.
 Ever since the diagnosis I have gone out of my way to educate myself about Crohn’s and Colitis.
-The Crohn’s and Colitis UK website became a staple in my journey of learning about IBD and gave me the platform to raise awareness and educate others.
-I continuously advocate in my personal and professional life that not all disabilities are visible and feel incredibly honoured to have the opportunity to sit on the YAAP at Crohn’s and Colitis UK.
+The Crohn’s & Colitis UK website became a staple in my journey of learning about IBD and gave me the platform to raise awareness and educate others.
+I continuously advocate in my personal and professional life that not all disabilities are visible and feel incredibly honoured to have the opportunity to sit on the YAAP at Crohn’s & Colitis UK.
 I look forward to continuing to support the Board on issues where a Young Adult’s voice is required.

 I was diagnosed with Crohn’s disease in 2019.
 I didn’t know anyone else with this disease but was lucky to have such an incredible medical team.